blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/Information Security/Diffie-Hellman Key Exchange.md

 >In short, the shared secret can be generated only by using $g$, $p$, $a$ and $b$, that is, $F(g,p,a,b)$.
 But a middleman only knows $g$, $p$, $f(g,p,a)$ and $f(g,p,b)$.
 They don't know $a$ or $b$, nor can they use $g$, $p$, $f(g,p,a)$ and $f(g,p,b)$ to generate $F(g,p,a,b)$.
 Also note that they can't use $f(g,p,a)$ to figure out $a$, because $p$ is a very large prime number used as modulus, so brute-forcing combinations is practically impossible.

 >[!NOTE] Considerations
-> The channel through which the messages are relayed should be tamper proof, as a man-in-the-middle could intercept the traffic and send his keys instead of the original keys to read the messages.
+> The channel through which the messages are relayed should be tamper proof, as a man-in-the-middle could intercept the traffic and send their keys instead of the original keys to read the messages.
 >
 > It is for this reason that both WhatsApp and Signal have an option to verify the shared key, if it's the same for both parties using the numbers or by QR codes.
 Simply sharing the numbers would be enough.
 >